 What is Personal Kanban?

 Although originating in the automotive industry, Kanban has been used in all kinds of businesses worldwide with great success.
-It can provide increased product value for your customers, along with better clarity of operations, reduction of waste and improvements in companies’ bottom lines all across the globe.
+It can provide increased product value for your customers, along with better clarity of operations, a reduction of waste, and improvements in your company’s bottom line.

-But what works in industry, can also work in our personal lives.
-We often act as two different people, at work operating in a given way, which differs from the type of person we are at home.
+But what works in the industry, can also work in our personal lives.
 Personal Kanban seeks out to integrate how you operate at home and at work, helping you maintain a smooth flow of all activities - and it certainly does work in these two very different settings.

-At any given time you probably have a plethora of different tasks on your mind: complete that presentation for next Wednesday, make sure to purchase an anniversary present for the end of the week, remember to get back to the car dealer about a service you know your car needs.. the list goes on and on.
-Personal Kanban will let you easily manage and optimize all these activities.
+At any given time you probably have a plethora of different tasks on your mind: complete that presentation for next Wednesday, make sure to purchase an anniversary present for the end of the week, remember to get back to the car dealer about servicing your car needs and so on.
+Personal Kanban will let you manage and optimize all these activities with ease.

 The beginnings of Personal Kanban